Skip to main content

 Same behavior as submitting a limit order directly.

-The structural logic comes from equity market programs like CBOE BYX's Retail Price Improvement and the NYSE Retail Liquidity Program: market makers earn the privilege of seeing your order first in exchange for a guaranteed better price.
+The structural logic comes from equity market programs like CBOE BYX's Retail Price Improvement and the NYSE Retail Liquidity Program: market makers earn the privilege of seeing your order before the book only when they do not jump executable resting liquidity without improving it.

 Auction window